Rebooting Democracy in the Age of AI

 During this event, Kevin Kosar, resident scholar at the American Enterprise Institute (AEI) and editor of the new book, "Congress Overwhelmed," explores the root of the shortcomings within Congress and the ways in which it can be reformed to work more efficiently, legitimately, and effectively to serve the American people.

-WatchReboot Democracy Lecture Series
+WATCHReboot Democracy Lecture Series

 Building Civic Power